mgefvert/NiftyPhpFw/examples/blog/readme.txt

 to see how the app is selected.

 Copy the /sys code from the source directory, to make sure you have the latest files.
 I might be lazy.

 /public is the web server root with a few images, css files and so on.

 You'll have to create a MySQL database too and run mysql-tables.sql in it to create the tables required for the app.
 Edit the settings in /app.blog/settings.conf to suit your particular needs.

+Login to the adminstration pages with username "admin" and password "admin".

 Regards,
 Mats Gefvert